yahoojp-marketing/ads-search-api-documents/bestpractice/en/ope_history.md

 4. [Column](#anchor4)

 ## Item
-AuditLog item of Search Ad are as follows. *Data as of August 28, 2020.
+AuditLog item of Search Ad are as follows. *Data as of September 20, 2023.

 #### 1. AuditLog field
 <a id="anchor1"></a>